-Betamethasone Ointment can be classed as topical corticosteroid prescribed for the treatment of inflammatory skin conditions, including dermatitis, eczema, and psoriasis.
+Betamethasone Ointment can be classed as a topical corticosteroid prescribed for the treatment of inflammatory skin conditions, including dermatitis, eczema and psoriasis.
 The ointment works actively in reducing any kind of redness or itching associated with these skin problems.

 Preferably used in combination with an antibiotic, Betamethasone Valerate Ointment is used to cure skin inflammation and redness and is usually prescribed to people with dry skin.

 In conditions such as eczema, dermatitis, and psoriasis, skin becomes sensitive and irritant to most skin products and environmental factors, such as dust, sun, etc. And when it experiences an allergic reaction, inflammatory chemicals are released, causing redness and itchiness.
 And once Betamethasone Ointment is applied, it starts to work within the cells, and as a result, decreases inflammatory chemicals.
 This reduces the symptoms associated with skin conditions.

 Betamethasone Ointment use is also suggested by doctors in case of inflammation caused due to other allergies and irritants, such as a bee sting or insect bite.

 In some cases, the effects of Betamethasone Valerate Ointment are seen within three to four days.
 In the majority of cases, the symptoms are reversed in a week.

 The amount of Betamethasone Ointment used is measured as per how much you can squeeze onto the fingertip.
 The ointment squeezed up to the length of the fingertip is enough for treating an area that is double the size of the palm.

 Wash your hands and squeeze out the amount of ointment as suggested by your doctor.